andrew867/ESP32ModbusBridge/docs/COMPLETION_SUMMARY.md

 ## ✅ All Tasks Completed

-The reverse-engineered binary has been successfully converted into a human-readable ESP-IDF/FreeRTOS C/C++ codebase.
+A complete ESP-IDF/FreeRTOS C/C++ codebase.
 All major functionality has been implemented and tested for compilation.

 ## Completed Modules (15 Total)